tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

     **Note:**

-    -   If your RDS instance uses standard or enhanced SSDs, you cannot select the Internet Address network type.
+    -   If RDS instances have different configurations, their default proxy endpoints are of different network types.
+For more information, see [t1938621.md\#]().
     -   We recommend that you specify the number of dedicated proxies as the rounded-up integer of the total number of CPU cores of your RDS instance and its read-only RDS instances divided by 8.
-A maximum of 60 dedicated proxies are supported.
+A maximum of 60 dedicated proxies are supported

         For example, if your RDS instance has eight CPU cores and its read-only RDS instances have four CPU cores, the recommended number of dedicated proxies is 2 based on the following formula: \(8 + 4\)/8 = 1.5 \(rounded up to 2\).